AlexisHutin/RECIPE_MANAGER_API/README.md

 ---
 ## Installation

-This is a nodeJs application.
-It run with express.
+This is a nodeJs/express application.

 Clone this repo on your pc and run these commands